 The Company currently generates its revenues pursuant to a 15-year term PPA with OPWP, which is indirectly wholly owned by the Government.
 The power produced from the Plant is fully contracted to OPWP and used to meet the growing power demand of the Main Interconnected System ("MIS") during the term of the PPA and beyond.
-As the largest operational power plant in Oman, the contracted Plant's power capacity of circa 2000 MW represents circa 21% of the MIS total contracted capacity in 2021 of approximately 9495MW as per OPWP's 7 year statement (2019-2025).
+As the largest operational power plant in Oman, the contracted Plant's power capacity of circa 2000 MW represents circa 27% of the MIS total contracted capacity in 2022 of approximately 7511MW as per OPWP's 7 year statement (2021-2027).

-The Plant has been established under a BOO scheme, which enables it to be operated beyond the PPA term of 15 years, either by extending the PPA (if agreed to by OPWP), or by selling the power into a wholesale electricity market (or "spot market") which is a future market planned for eligible suppliers.
+The Plant has been established under a BOO scheme, which enables it to be operated beyond the PPA term of 15 years, either by extending the PPA (if agreed to by OPWP), or by selling the power into a wholesale electricity market (or "spot market") established for eligible suppliers.

 The Plant's contracted power capacity is sold exclusively to OPWP in accordance with the terms of the PPA.
 Natural gas, supplied by the MEM, is the primary fuel with distillate fuel oil (diesel) as back-up.
-Phoenix Power has a long-term agreement with the MEM securing supply of fuel over the contracted PPA period.
+Phoenix Power has a longterm agreement with the MEM securing supply of fuel over the contracted PPA period.
 The power is supplied to Oman Electricity Transmission Company SAOC (OETC)'s grid.